Thank you for reading our post, please rate this article at the end.

 What To Bring

 Pack plenty of water, snacks, and a first-aid kit.
-Hiking boots or shoes with good traction and layers of clothing that can be added or removed as needed are also essential.
+Hiking boots or shoes with good traction, as well as layers of clothing that can be added or removed as needed, are also essential.

-In summer, sunscreen and insect repellent are a must.
+In the summer, sunscreen and insect repellent are essential for protection.
 Bring warm clothing, gloves, a hat, and traction devices for your shoes or boots in winter.

 A camera is also a good idea to capture the incredible views from the top of the Maroon Bells.